ibexa/documentation-developer/docs/api/rest_api_requests.md

 When creating a Content item, a special payload is needed if the ContentType has some [Image](field_types_reference/imagefield.md) or [BinaryFile](field_types_reference/binaryfilefield.md) Fields as files need to be attached.
 See the example of a [script uploading images](#creating-content-with-binary-attachments) below.

-When searching for Contents (or Locations), the query grammar is also particular.
+When searching for Content items (or Locations), the query grammar is also particular.
 See the [Search section](#search-view) below.

 ### Creating content with binary attachments